- Study at Deakin

 Plus two level 3 electives

-Note: you must complete the requirements of The Gordon component within years one and two of enrolment while completing 2 credit points of study at Deakin in the second year as an on-campus student.
-You will complete a further 8 credit points of study as an on-campus student at Deakin in your third year of study.
+Note: you must complete the requirements of The Gordon component within years one and two of enrolment while completing 2 credit points of study at Deakin in the second year as a campus student.
+You will complete a further 8 credit points of study as a campus student at Deakin in your third year of study.

 Applicants should have successfully completed VCE or equivalent.
 Refer to the VTAC Guide for the latest pre-requisite information www.vtac.edu.au